 Intrusion detection technology can play an important role in an integrated security system; it is as much a deterrent as a means of protection.
-If police response to any alarm is required, your system must be compliant with the Association of Chief Police Officers' (ACPO) security systems policy (www.acpo.police.uk).
+If a police response to any alarm is required, your system must be compliant with the Association of Chief Police Officers' (ACPO) security system policy (www.acpo.police.uk).
 For further information, contact the Alarms Administration Office at your local police headquarters.

-Using CCTV can help clarify whether a security alert is real and is often vital in post-incident investigations, but only if the images are good enough to identify what happened and be used in court.
+Using CCTV can help clarify whether a security alert is real and is often vital in post-incident Investigations.

-External lighting provides an obvious means of deterrence as well as detection, but take into account the impact of additional lighting on your neighbours.
+External lighting provides an obvious means of deterrence as well as detection, but take into account the impact of additional light pollution on neighbours.
 If it is carefully designed and used, external lighting will help security staff and improve the capabilities of CCTV systems.